Resources

 By implementing the right strategies- and using the right tools - you can create an environment where every employee feels safe, valued, and empowered to contribute their best.
 Invest in psychological safety, and watch your organisation flourish.

-Read more about our new supplementary temperatures here or download out guide "How to regain organisational trust" to gain some more insights of how to solve your challenge.
+Read more about our supplementary temperatures here or download out guide "How to regain organisational trust" to gain some more insights of how to solve your challenge.

 With a strong background in legal and HR consulting in firms such as Fingerprint Cards, PwC and Flex, she joined Winningtemp as Head of HR in August 2021.
 Sara is passionate about people and believes that the future of work and HR is moving towards an approach where employees feel valued and have the tools to reach their potential.
 To achieve this aim, she’s focused on working to give employees their desired level of autonomy within their roles, creating a rewards system that focuses on recognising and understanding the needs of employees, from financial welfare to mental health.
 Additionally, her commitment to wellbeing is shown by her work as a board member at Räddningsmissionen, a Swedish charity working for social rights ensuring everyone has access to a dignified life.